Soaraway Swiss franc threatens downturn and deflation

 Jordan said that would help ease upward pressure on the franc over time.

-But with the European Central Bank expected to launch a large money-printing program which should drive the euro yet lower, there is little prospect of the franc subsiding soon.
+But with the European Central Bank expected to launch a large money-printing programme which should drive the euro yet lower, there is little prospect of the franc subsiding soon.

 "With the ECB firmly set to bring down the euro, at least in the short term the franc is likely to rise, pushing Switzerland further into deflation and holding back exports," said Gabriel Stein, director, asset management services, at Oxford Economics.